Running GitHub Actions Locally with Act

 To use artifacts with Act, specify a local storage path using the

---artifact-server-path
+--artifact-server-path flag:

-Without this flag, jobs using actions/upload-artifact
+Without this flag, jobs using actions/upload-artifact or

-will fail with a ACTIONS_RUNTIME_TOKEN
+actions/download-artifact will fail with a ACTIONS_RUNTIME_TOKEN error.

-To see artifact handling in action, add the following steps to the test
+To see artifact handling in action, add the following steps to the test job in

 your workflow:

-and provide a directory where the artifacts should be uploaded
+Then run act and provide a directory where the artifacts should be uploaded

 to: